Funding for young athletes in Annandale and Eskdale

 What happens next

-Decisions on funding for 2018 were announced in March.
+Decisions on funding for 2019 will be announced in March 2019.

 Call 01461 207046 or email AEASCS@dumgal.gov.uk if you have any questions.